Kong/docs.konghq.com/src/gateway/understanding-kong/kong-performance-testing.md

 ### Terraform managed instances

-By default, terraform doesn't teardown instances after each test in `lazy_teardown`; this allows user to run multiple tests consecutively without rebuilding the infrastructure each time.
+By default, Terraform doesn't teardown instances after each test in `lazy_teardown`, allowing users to run multiple tests consecutively without rebuilding the infrastructure each time.

 This behavior can be changed by setting the `PERF_TEST_TEARDOWN_ALL` environment variable to true.
 Users can